 Long-term conditions such as brain and spinal injury can really disrupt the life of the injured and the lives of their families.
 Eximius can provide dedicated, experienced live-in care so they can return safely to their own homes with the correct care support in place.

 For many people, this makes an overwhelming difference to their quality of their life.
 It means they can safely remain in a home they know and love, surrounded by their families and belongings, living as normal a life and routine as possible.

-Our nurse-led clinical care team work with other health professionals, such as discharge teams, occupational therapists, neurologists and specialist consultants to ensure that all equipment and person-centred care planning is in place before the client returns home.
+Our nurse-led complex care team work with other health professionals, such as discharge teams, occupational therapists, neurologists and specialist consultants to ensure that all equipment and person-centred care planning is in place before the client returns home.

 Specialist Needs covered by our Live-in Carers

-Our clinical care team are trained to the highest level, and they are here to offer a professional, compassionate and person-centred care service.
-As well as internal nurse led training, we utilise the Spinal Injury Association (SIA) and the British Association of Brain Injury and Complex Case Management (BABICM) for additional specific training.
+Our complex care team are trained to the highest level, and they are here to offer a professional, compassionate and person-centred care service.
+As well as internal nurse led training, we utilise the Spinal Injuries Association (SIA) and the British Association of Brain Injury and Complex Case Management (BABICM) for additional specific training.

 Our training includes: